TingliangZhang/Misaka-PCB-v2/README.md

+## Keyboard commands - hotkeys

+Many commands are accessible directly with the keyboard.
+Selection can be either upper or lower case.
+Most hot keys are shown in menus.
+Some hot keys that do not appear are:

+- `Delete`: deletes a footprint or a track. (*Available only if the Footprint mode or the Track mode is active*)
+- `V`: if the track tool is active switches working layer or place via, if a track is in progress.
+- `+` and `-`: select next or previous layer.
+- `?`: display the list of all hot keys.
+- `Space`: reset relative coordinates.

 ## Third Party Libraries

 In addition to the official KiCad libraries, there are other, third party sources for KiCad library packages.